WiproOpenSource/openbdre/README.md

 ## Open the projects in IntelliJ Idea

 * We strongly recommend using IntelliJ Idea to develop BDRE.
 However BDRE should work fine with other Java IDEs
-* Start Idea and go to **File > Open ...** and then browse to the three repo folders from three separate Idea windows.
+* Start Idea and go to **File > Open ...** and then browse to the repo folder and open it.
 * Idea will automatically detect the maven projects and prompt to *Import Changes*.
 Import changes.
-[Here](https://gitlab.com/bdre/documentation/uploads/5578910e1812ce684dd70b73fe345f0c/BDRE_idea.png) is how the metadata_management project looks while opened in Idea.
+[Here](https://gitlab.com/bdre/documentation/uploads/5578910e1812ce684dd70b73fe345f0c/BDRE_idea.png) is how the bdre-app project looks while opened in Idea.
 * After completion of import, open the terminal window and perform usual git and mvn operations.
   - e.g. mvn clean install
-* You *must* now create your own branch in all three projects when you are ready to contribute to BDRE. **Note:** Never modify code in develop branch.
+* You *must* now create your own branch in the project when you are ready to contribute to BDRE. * **Note:** Never modify code in develop branch.*
 * Please use [git properly](https://gitlab.com/bdre/documentation/uploads/af02e6fef5ef1137429561877703fcb4/bdre_getting_started.pptx) and contribute to the development.
 * For completed, committed and pushed changes, open *Merge Request* from gitlab.com.
 * Good luck!